isomerpages/govtech-stp/_student-pass-holder-lane/pre-departure-and-entry-guide.md

 A) <u>Immigration Clearance</u>

-Travellers who arrive in Singapore without a <a href="#PDT">valid negative PDT report</a> may be denied entry into Singapore and could have their passes revoked.
+Travellers with a travel history to any [Category (III) and (IV) country/region](/stpl/shn-and-swab-summary) in the past 21 days before arriving in Singapore, who are unable to produce a  [valid negative PDT report](#PDT)  may be denied entry into Singapore and could have their passes revoked.

-Depending on the traveller’s 21-day travel history, they will receive their SHN via the email provided in the <a href="#SGAC">SGAC declaration</a>.
+Depending on the traveller’s 21-day travel history, they will receive their SHN via the email provided in the SGAC declaration.
 Travellers who have visited multiple countries/regions in the past 21 days before entering Singapore, will be subject to the strictest set of travel health control measures.
-Travellers who do not receive an SHN will be required to remain in self-isolation until a negative COVID-19 PCR test result is conveyed.
+For example, if traveller had visited a Category (I) and (III) country/region in any of the past 21 days before arrival in Singapore, the Category (III) measures will apply regardless of the duration stayed in each location (includes transits).

 B) <u>COVID-19 Tests</u>